Abu Dhabi Grand Prix Preview

 YAS MARINA CIRCUIT

-For Abu Dhabi, Pirelli have made available the ultra soft, super soft and soft tyres.
+For Abu Dhabi, Pirelli has made available the soft, supersoft and ultrasoft tyres.

 Paddy Lowe: Abu Dhabi is the final race to end a long season for all the teams and drivers.
 It is a fantastic destination for a Formula One race with a certain glamour and party atmosphere for the spectators and fans to enjoy.
 The Yas Marina itself is spectacular with both qualifying and the race happening at twilight which gives it an extra magical feel as we take to the track.
 The circuit rewards all-round car performance with a full range of cornering speeds and two long straights.
 This is Felipe’s final race with us, and his final in Formula One, so part of our focus will be on making sure he ends his Formula One career on a good note.
 It is also the final race of Lance’s rookie season so we want to support him in his ambition to end on a high before heading into the winter break.

 Felipe Massa: Abu Dhabi is always a nice race and a place I always like to visit.
 The people go crazy for Formula One as well, so I hope to see the track completely full!
 There are so many parties and boats around the track, and so many people enjoying themselves and getting excited for the race.
 The track infrastructure is one of the best in the world too.
 For me, it will be quite an emotional weekend as it will be my final race with Williams as well as my final race in Formula One.
 I am looking forward to it and plan to enjoy every moment, to finish my Formula One career on a high note!